-Only the head teacher or teacher in charge can exclude a pupil.
+Only the head teacher or teacher in charge can exclude a pupil in consultation with the Regional Lead - Declan Tuer.
 If they are absent from school, then the most senior teacher may exercise the power of exclusion, though they should make clear that they are acting in the head's absence.
 The head teacher or teacher in charge cannot routinely, or on an ad hoc basis, delegate the power to exclude to another teacher.